Gynecologist accused of sexually abusing over 200 patients is sentenced to 20 years in prison

 The sentence for Robert Hadden, 64, was a measure of vindication for hundreds of former patients who accused the doctor of molesting them during examinations but saw an earlier prosecution end with a plea bargain that spared him from jail.

-Given his chance to speak Tuesday, Hadden stood, his hands folded before him, as he said there was “much I’d like to say” but that he had been advised by lawyers to keep his statement brief.
+Given his chance to speak Tuesday, Hadden stood with his hands folded before him to say that there was “much I’d like to say” but that he had been advised by his lawyers to keep his statement brief.

 The federal trial involved a smaller number of victims.
 Hadden was convicted of four counts of enticing women to cross state lines so he could sexually abuse them.